 Malta was part of the British empire for around 160 years (gaining independence in 1964), which shaped the country and its inhabitants, most of whom now have a good command of the English language.

 Moreover, unlike most travel destinations, you can visit a large number of fascinating museums and attractions that testify to Malta’s rich and turbulent history within a relatively small area.
 You can organise day trips, combining a visit to, for example, Mdina with visiting the Tarxien Temples, rather than losing half the day on travelling to a single location.

 Many tour operators can facilitate you with a choice of tours around the Maltese islands, but obviously at a cost.
 The relatively short distances, convenient bus routes and road signs make it relatively easy to find your way around using public transport or a hired car if you prefer to explore the islands by yourself.
-Even easier, you can take a hop on hop off bus tour that takes you past a bunch of points of interest in no time.
+Even easier, you can take a hop on hop off bus tour that takes you past a bunch of places in no time.

 Accommodation in St. Julian’s is recommended if you enjoy spending your nights going out but, being close to the nightlife hub of Malta, staying there is not advisable for couples and families who prefer peace and serenity.
 For those travellers, places like Mellieha and St. Paul’s Bay are much better places to look for accommodation.